kobylinskii-m/casino-template-paid/README.md

 Set-up either a local mongoDB instance or create a [cloud-hosted instance](https://www.mongodb.com/).
 Save your db username + passsword and the mongoDb connection-string as you will need it for the next step.

+To interact with web3, you need to get a blockchain node.
+You can do this on the website [chainlist.org](https://chainlist.org/chain/97)

 ### Add a "local.env" file in the "/server/config" folder with the following entries

 ```